tthiberge/tthiberge/README.md

 Love these topics! :yum:

 :eyes: Have a look at my pinned projets below:
-- MyAid+: Bootcamp project - Easy Management of your medical prescriptions, appointments and global recovery
+- MyAid+: Bootcamp project - Easy Management of your medical prescriptions, appointments and global recovery,
-- DriveMate: Bootcamp project: Car-sharing solution for those who have a car but cannot drive and those you can drive but don't have a car
+- DriveMate: Bootcamp project: Car-sharing solution for those who have a car but cannot drive and those you can drive but don't have a car,
 - Rails-Bionic-Reading: Trying to recreate a feature seen online there: https://app.bionic-reading.com/

 ### 🛠 Tech Stack